AntoineROYERB/DevOps/TP3/README.md

 ansible-playbook -i ansible/inventories/setup.yml ansible/docker_playbook.yml
 ```

- - `name`: Playbook to Install Docker: This line provides a descriptive name for the playbook.
-While it doesn't affect the playbook's execution, it's helpful for identifying its purpose during execution or review.

  - `hosts: all`: This line specifies the hosts (machines) on which the playbook's tasks will run.
 Here, "all" means the playbook runs on all hosts defined in the Ansible inventory.
-Alternatively, you can specify a host group defined in your inventory, e.g., `hosts: web_servers`, to run it only on hosts in that group.
+ - `Become: yes` option indicates that Ansible should escalate privileges to become the superuser.

- - `roles`: This section indicates which Ansible roles should be executed in this playbook.
-In this excerpt, there's a single role specified, which is the Docker role.
-Roles are pre-packaged sets of tasks and configurations that you can reuse in different playbooks.
-In this case, the Docker role is meant to install Docker on the hosts.
+ - `roles`: This section indicates which Ansible roles should be executed in this playbook:

-Running this playbook will trigger the tasks from the Docker role on the specified hosts, resulting in the installation of Docker on those hosts.
-The actual tasks for installing Docker are defined in the `tasks/main.yml` file of the Docker role.
+   1. **docker**: Contains tasks for installing and configuring Docker.
+   2. **network**: Manages network configuration and setup.
+   3. **database**: Handles database setup and configuration.
+   4. **app**: Deploys and configures the application.
+   5. **proxy**: Configures a reverse proxy.
+   6. **front**: Manages the front-end web server setup.

-## Document Your docker_container Tasks Configuration
+### Document Your docker_container Tasks Configuration

  - `name: Create a Network`: This is a user-friendly label for the task, helping identify it when viewing Ansible playbook output.